 - a first aid qualification

-- to have a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of work.
+- you will require a satisfactory criminal record check from Disclosure Scotland to show that you are suitable for this type of work.
 Contact Disclosure Scotland for details on the type you would need.

 You could work in a sports centre, gymnasium, school, swimming pool, activity centre or hotel.
 Coaching job vacancies are also often advertised in the journals of the governing bodies.